cardano-foundation/CIPs/CPS-????/README.md

 ---

 ## Abstract
 Spendings scripts are currently executed once for every UTxO being consumed from a script address.
 However, there are use cases where the validity of the transaction depends on the transaction as a whole and not on any individual UTxO.
 The eUTxO architecture allows a spending script to see the entire transaction context which means it is already possible to create scripts that validate based on the transaction as a whole.
 As of now, spending scripts that do this are forced to be executed once per UTxO even if these extra executions are completely redundant.
-Not only does this waste computational resources, but it can also result in the transaction fee growing quickly based on the number ot UTxOs being consumed from the relevant script address.
+Not only does this waste computational resources, but it can also result in the transaction fee growing quickly based on the number of UTxOs being consumed from the relevant script address.
 There is a technique that can be used to minimize this limitation but it has its own drawbacks.

 ## Problem
-Currently, all scripts require some variation of the following for every utxo being consumed from the script address:
+Currently, all scripts require some variation of the following for every UTxO being consumed from the script address:

 ``` Bash
   --tx-in <script_utxo_to_be_spent> \